h4cc/awesome-elixir/README.md

 * [Elixir Functional Programming](https://github.com/kblake/functional-programming) - Material to introduce functional programming using the Elixir language.
 * [Elixir School](https://elixirschool.com/) - Lessons about the Elixir programming language.
 * [Elixir Tab](https://github.com/efexen/elixir-tab) - Chrome Extension which helps you learn the Elixir core lib.
+* [Elixir vs Ruby | How Switching To Elixir Made Our Team Better](https://foxbox.com/blog/elixir-vs-ruby/) - Long-form post that explains in detail when and why you should choose Elixir over Ruby.
 * [The Little Schemer in Elixir](https://github.com/jwhiteman/a-little-elixir-goes-a-long-way) - Exercises and algorithms from the Little Schemer book, ported to Elixir.
 * [xElixir](https://github.com/exercism/xelixir) - Exercism Exercises in Elixir.